 What is VA PRAMS?

-VA PRAMS is the Virginia Pregnancy Risk Assessment Monitoring System, which is a survey of mothers who have recently had a baby.
+VA PRAMS is the Virginia Pregnancy Risk Assessment Monitoring System, is a survey of mothers who have recently had a baby.
 The Centers for Disease Control and Prevention (CDC) started PRAMS in 1987 to improve the health of mothers and infants in the United States.
-PRAMS provides information about a woman’s experiences before, during and just after a pregnancy that resulted in a live birth.
-The PRAMS survey is currently conducted in 47 states, New York City, Puerto Rico, DC, and the Great Plains Tribal Chairmen’s Health Board, and represents over 83% of births in the U.S.
+PRAMS provides information about a woman's experiences before, during and after a pregnancy that resulted in a live birth.
+The PRAMS survey is currently conducted in 40 states and represents over 75% of births in the U.S.

-- Identify mothers & infants at risk for health problems
+- Identify mothers and infants at risk for health problems.

-Each year, about 1,200 mothers are randomly chosen from Virginia birth certificates to participate in VA PRAMS.
-Each of these moms receives a mail survey; if she doesn’t respond, she is offered the opportunity to complete the survey on the telephone.
-For more detailed information on PRAMS methodology, click here to visit the CDCs’ PRAMS methodology website.
+Each year, about 2,000 mothers are randomly chosen from Virginia birth certificates to participate in VA PRAMS.
+Each of these moms receives a mail survey with an option to complete the survey online; if she doesn’t respond by mail or web, she is offered the opportunity to complete the survey on the telephone.
+For more detailed information on PRAMS methodology; visit the CDCs' PRAMS methodology website.

 How are PRAMS data used?

-What Types of Questions does Virginia PRAMS Ask Mothers?
+What Types of Questions will VA PRAMS Ask Mothers?

 The VA PRAMS questionnaire has two kinds of questions: some are asked by all states that participate in PRAMS, and others are asked only in Virginia.
 The questions ask about a new mom’s experiences and behaviors before, during, and after her pregnancy.
 Topics include: